jjiang95/phase-3-final-project/README.md

 ## Installation

 Requires `Python 3.8`.
 Fork this repository into your local files. `cd` into the repo and run `pipenv install`.
 Then, `pipenv shell` followed by `cd lib` and `./cli_script.py`.
 If you like, run `./seed.py` beforehand to seed the database with some generic entries.
+Navigate the app with arrow keys and 'enter'.

 ## Modules